10 Worst Cities for Drunk Driving (2022) Report

 These accommodations have led to a culture of disregarding the driving laws and a higher rate of deaths attributed to drunk driving.

-I would like to see many organizations tackling drunk driving by using more stringent measures and more severe punishments that will deter drunk driving.
+I would like to see many organizations tackling drunk driving by using more stringent measures and more severe punishments to deter drunk driving.

 The challenges in lowering drunk driving rates revolve around legislation meant to solve the problem.
 Many politicians pass up the suggestion due to personal experiences and affiliation with car manufacturers.”